 Eugenie Spirito has been carving in stone for over two decades.
-She started her career in New York City, where she apprenticed with world-renowned abstract expressionist sculptor Philip Pavia, a friend and contemporary of Willem DeKooning, Jackson Pollock and Franz Kline.
-After moving to California, she continued her training with the late Nino Russo and with Robert Cunningham at his studio in Culver City.
+She started her career in New York City, where she attended the New School and later apprenticed with world-renowned abstract expressionist sculptor Philip Pavia, a friend and contemporary of Willem DeKooning, Jackson Pollock and Franz Kline.

-In addition to her original works, Eugenie has executed commissions for private collectors in New York City, Los Angeles and Europe.
-Her patrons include, Harry Hamlin and Lisa Rinna, Kenny G, Lyndie Benson, Brett and Miranda Tollman, James and Blanche Blatt, the family of B. Wayne Hughes, and Carl and Roberta Deutsch.
+In addition to her original works, Eugenie has executed commissions for private collectors in New York City, Los Angeles and Europe including Harry Hamlin and Lisa Rinna, Kenny G, Lyndie Benson, Brett and Miranda Tollman, James and Blanche Blatt, the family of B. Wayne Hughes, and Carl and Roberta Deutsch.